dotnet/csharplang/proposals/roles.md

 ## Implementation details

-Roles are implemented as ref structs.
+Extensions are implemented as ref structs.
-If the role any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.
+If the extension any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.
-Values of role types are left as values of the underlying value type, until a role member is accessed.
-When a role member is accessed, a role instance is created with a reference to the underlying value and the member is accessed on that instance.
+Values of extension types are left as values of the underlying value type, until an extension member is accessed.
+When an extension member is accessed, an extension instance is created with a reference to the underlying value and the member is accessed on that instance.

 ```
-Role r = default(UnderlyingType); // emitted as a local of type `UnderlyingType`
+Extension r = default(UnderlyingType); // emitted as a local of type `UnderlyingType`
-r.RoleMember(); // emitted as `new Role(ref r).RoleMember();`
+r.ExtensionMember(); // emitted as `new Extension(ref r).ExtensionMember();`
 ```

-Roles appearing in signatures are emitted as the role's underlying type marked with a modopt of the role type.
+Extensions appearing in signatures are emitted as the extension's underlying type marked with a modopt of the extension type.

 ```
-void M(Role r) // emitted as `void M(modopt(Role) UnderlyingType r)`
+void M(Extension r) // emitted as `void M(modopt(Extension) UnderlyingType r)`
 ```

 TODO how do we emit an extension type versus a handcrafted ref struct?